 For 121 years, the Ballroom has played a significant role in the community and is today an important facility in the Governor’s mission to advance the objectives of those building the State’s future.

 The Ballroom was completed in 1899.
-The project for the Ballroom and the South Wing of the House were signed by the Principal Government Architect, John Grainger, but the designs are known to have been done by Hillson Beasley.
+The project for the Ballroom and the South Wing of the House were signed by the Principal Government Architect, John Grainger, but the designs are known to have been prepared by Hillson Beasley.

-The original design was meant to have a promenade roof with glass overlooking the dance floor below.
+The original design was to have a promenade roof with glass overlooking the dance floor below.
 The roof instead is standard pitched roof with slate – though slate was eventually replaced with Bristile clay tiles in the early 1950s.
 This material is still on the Ballroom roof today.

 There had been no major refurbishment of the Ballroom since the 1950s until the Gallop Government agreed to a renovation in 2003/2004.